Sustainable Development Goals

 I have come up with cool toys, décor, trinkets and things that doesn’t matter a great deal, but nothing that changed the world for the better.
 Even before I started making, I wanted to make a product that contributes to the betterment of everyone.
 All the things I have created has been great practice on how to make things better and using all types of technology together.

 One of my latest projects included how to make a PCB from start to manufacturing and I am ready to tackle my greatest challenge.
 Make something that helps the world a better place.
 I do not think this will be an easy task, but that is the point.
 JFK said it best in his speech, when he said:

-“We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard”
+“We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard” - JFK

 This is one of my favorite quotes that embodies why I desire to make, not because it is easy, but because it is hard.
-Challenges give us the opportunity to rise to the occasion and make us better people, and makers, all the while providing something that helps everyone.
+Challenges give us the opportunity to rise to the occasion and make us better people, and makers, all the while providing something that helps people.

 It's a work in progress, but I am determined to find something that I can make that will help with the 2nd goal of Zero Hunger.
 Which goal would you choose?
 Do you have an idea that would fit under one of 17 goals?